CFDs and Forex FAQs

 24 Hours of Support

-FXMARKER offers support services 24 hours a day, starting on Sunday night and non-stop until Friday night (GMT).
+FXMARKER offers support services 24 hours a day.

 Utilizing Future Profit in Order to Open a New Position